 To maximize the benefit from every dollar we spend to educate our students, GSSM is dedicated to incorporating quality management principles and innovation along with public-private partnerships into every facet of our operation.
-Through the support of hundreds of South Carolina businesses, the GSSM Foundation has provided funds for the fourth straight year (for this report period) from an endowment designed to add to the excellence of our programs through state-of-the-art equipment and support.
-We have come a long way in striving toward and reaching ever-higher standards for student achievement during the past twenty years.
+Through the support of hundreds of South Carolina businesses, the GSSM Foundation provides funds that add to the excellence of our programs, allowing purchase of state-of-the-art equipment and supporting innovative advanced programs.
+We have come a long way, striving toward and reaching ever-higher standards for student achievement during the past twenty years.

-We are looking forward to forging additional opportunities for bright, hard-working South Carolina students through expansion now that our school building is complete.
-We are deeply grateful for this display of continued support from the General Assembly and the Governor, to include all capital funds required to complete our building which opened in June of 2010.
-We look forward to working with the General Assembly and the Governor to secure the operating funds to place additional South Carolina students in our expanding residential and outreach opportunities beginning as quickly as possible as funds become available.
+We are looking forward to forging additional opportunities for bright, hard-working South Carolina students through expansion.
+We are deeply grateful for this display of continued support from the General Assembly and the Governor.
+We received the necessary capital funds required to complete our building, which opened in June of 2010 - just in time for the 2011-2012 school year.
+The General Assembly and the Governor provided additional operating funds for growth, in stages, beginning in 2012-2013.
+This growth is providing additional talented and hard working South Carolina students with the exceptional education offered at GSSM, and growth will continue to increase.